shakfu/llamalib/README.md

-# llamalib - a set of compiled python llama.cpp wrappers
+# llamalib - compiled python llama.cpp wrappers

 The project includes three different experimental python wrappers of @ggerganov's [llama.cpp](https://github.com/ggerganov/llama.cpp) which is likely "at the frontier of open-source compiled LLM inference".
 The purpose is to learn about the internals of this popular c++/c LLM inference engine while wrapping it for use by python code.
 It tries to keep up with the latest changes in the `llama.cpp` main branch.

 A project goal is that each of the python wrapper variants should programmatically support the core feature-set of `llama.cpp` with respect to supported `.gguf`-format models.

 Given that there is a fairly mature and well-maintained ctypes based wrapper provided by @abetlen's [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) project and that llm inference is gpu-driven rather than cpu-driven, this all may see quite redundant.

-Nonetheless, there are some benefits to developing alternative python wrappers to `llama.cpp`:
+Irrespective, there are some benefits to developing alternative python wrappers to `llama.cpp`:

 - There may be some incidental performance benefits to the use of compiled wrappers over the use of ctypes.